 In 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019 and again in 2020, Dave was honored to be chosen by his peers as a Northern California Super Lawyer in real estate law.

-On January 16, 2015, Mayor Ed Lee appointed Dave to the San Francisco Rent Board where he now serves as a landlord Commissioner.
+On January 16, 2015, the late Mayor Ed Lee appointed Dave to the San Francisco Rent Board where he now serves as a landlord Commissioner.
 On November 30, 2018, Mayor London Breed elevated him to the voting Landlord Commissioner.

 Daniel R. Stern, Esq.